TomasHubelbauer/ios-app-web-control/README.md

 The mobile application will always be an answered only, because the web application doesn't benefit from the mobile one being used as a remote control.
 (Or does it?)

+## To-Do

+### Implement the QR channel

+First, keep the web view but hide audit logs (so they are reachable using a button) and split the screen into two equal parts, one for mobile code and one for web code.

+Second, actually pull the web site out and verify the QR channel still works.

+### Introduce and audio log view

+In both the mobile app (replacing the alerts) and the web app